google/aiyprojects-raspbian/README.md

 [HACKING.md](HACKING.md) for information on getting started.

 For returning users:
-The old voice-recognizer demo remains in the [master branch](https://github.com/google/aiyprojects-raspbian/tree/master) of this project.
-The new code is in the `voicekit` branch, and is included in images starting with aiyprojects-2017-09-11.img.
+The code for all AIY kits is in the `aiyprojects` branch, and is included in images starting with aiyprojects-2017-12-18.img.
+The previous `voicekit` branch contains code just for the Voice Kit, and the `master` branch contains the original, deprecated Voice Recognizer demo.

 # Support

-If you're having trouble assembling your Voice Kit or running the demos, try the [AIY Forums](https://www.raspberrypi.org/forums/viewforum.php?f=114).
+If you're having trouble assembling your kit or running the demos, try the [AIY Forums](https://www.raspberrypi.org/forums/viewforum.php?f=114).

-If you've found a bug in the AIY Voice Kit API or demos, you can look at the [known issues](https://github.com/google/aiyprojects-raspbian/issues) or create a new one, or even fix it yourself and send us a pull request.
+If you've found a bug in the AIY API or demos, you can look at the [known issues](https://github.com/google/aiyprojects-raspbian/issues) or create a new one, or even fix it yourself and send us a pull request.